UCSF-DataSci/ds217-11-final-jiaxin-su1/report.md

 ## Executive Summary

 This analysis examines weather sensor data from Chicago beaches along Lake Michigan, covering 195,672 hourly measurements from April 2015 to December 2025 across three weather stations.
 The project follows a complete 9-phase data science workflow to build predictive models for air temperature.
 Key findings include strong seasonal temperature patterns, significant daily cycles, and successful prediction models.
-The XGBoost model emerged as the best performer, with a test R² of 0.7684 and RMSE of 4.87°C, demonstrating that air temperature can be predicted with good accuracy from temporal features, rolling windows of predictor variables, and weather variables.
+The XGBoost model emerged as the best performer, with a test R² of 0.7684 and RMSE of 4.87°C, demonstrating that air temperature can be predicted with Interval Rain-Total Rain ratio and other weather variables

 ## Phase-by-Phase Findings